neondatabase/website/content/docs/guides/auto-suspend-guide.md

 1. Select a branch.
 1. Click the menu in the **Computes** table, and select **Edit**.
 ![Edit compute endpoint menu](/docs/guides/autoscaling_edit.png)
-1. Under **Compute size**, select **Suspend compute after a period of inactivity** and specify your delay period (5 minutes or a custom period).
+1. Under **Compute size**, select **Suspend compute after a period of inactivity** and specify your delay period.
 The maximum setting is 7 days.
 Deselecting **Suspend compute after a period of inactivity** means the compute is always active.

     <Admonition type="note">
     You can configure **Compute size** settings for your compute endpoint at the same time.